hyperledger/besu-docs/docs/HowTo/Configure/Consensus-Protocols/IBFT.md

     An internal PegaSys IBFT 2.0 testnet has four geographically dispersed validators in Sweden, Sydney, and two in North Virginia.
-With a `blockperiodseconds`of 5 and a `requesttimeoutseconds` of 10, the testnet consistently creates blocks with a five second blocktime.
+With a `blockperiodseconds`of 5 and a `requesttimeoutseconds` of 10 (`blockperiodseconds` x 2), the testnet consistently creates blocks with a five second blocktime.

 ### Optional configuration options